 There are two main types of room diffusers: ultrasonic and nebulizers.

 Is it safe to diffuse essential oils around babies? | Types of diffusers

 Are Ultrasonic Diffusers Safe Around Babies and Toddlers

-Ultrasonic diffusers release a fine mist of water mixed with a few drops of the essential oil or oils that you add to the bowl in the diffuser.
+Ultrasonic diffusers release a fine mist of water mixed with a few drops of the essential oil or oils that you add to the bowl in the base.

-You only use around 3-5 drops of oil in a large amount of water so it’s extremely diluted.
+You only use a few drops of oil in a large amount of water so it’s extremely diluted.
 If you’re using it in a large space or a well ventilated area then it’ll be even more dilute.

 Expert Robert Tisserand recommends using ultrasonic diffusers for a maximum of 60 minutes at a time around babies and toddlers.
 He advises leaving a rest period of 30-60 minutes where the diffuser is turned off.

 Routine diffusion isn’t advised around babies and children unless doses are kept to a minimum i.e a few drops per day.

 Are Nebulizer Diffusers Safe Around Babies and Toddlers

 Another method of diffusion is a Nebulizer diffuser.
 These diffusers are often made of wood and glass and are absolutely beautiful.